-The amount of foreign taxes incurred by the CFC must be adjusted to -

-- a) only reflect the resident taxpayer's effective interest in the CFC (that is, the same interest referred to above when determining the proportional amount of net income requiring attribution); and - b) restrict the amount of foreign tax qualifying when the foreign taxable income is greater than the attributable net income calculated according to South African tax principles.
+The amount of foreign taxes incurred by the CFC must be adjusted to - a) only reflect the resident taxpayer's effective interest in the CFC (that is, the same interest referred to above when determining the proportional amount of net income requiring attribution); and b) restrict the amount of foreign tax qualifying when the foreign taxable income is greater than the attributable net income calculated according to South African tax principles.69

 In circumstances where the restriction under b) is applicable, the amount of foreign taxes is further limited by the amount that the net income (as determined under South African tax principles) bears to the foreign taxable income (as determined under foreign tax principles).

 For example, if the resident holds 75% of the participation rights only 75% of the foreign tax is potentially available for the foreign tax rebate.
-In addition, if the amount of net income is R1m and the amount of foreign taxable income (in rand) is R2m, then 75% of the qualifying foreign taxes will be further limited by a ratio of 1/2.
-(See Examples 32 and 33)
+In addition, if the amount of net income is R1m and the amount of foreign taxable income (in rand) is R3m, then 75% of the qualifying foreign taxes will be further limited by a ratio of 1/3.
+The difference of R2m was never included in the income of the resident under section 9D(2) and the foreign tax on it will therefore not qualify for a foreign tax rebate under section 6quat(1) and (1A).
+(See Examples 33 and 34)